 Diagnostic testingtypically must be administered within three years of application and include:

 A. Cognitive testing - Results from the Wechsler Adult Intelligence Scale (WAIS-IV), the Wechsler Intelligence Scale for Children (WISC-IV), or other comprehensive cognitive tests, such as the Woodcock-Johnson Test of Cognitive Ability.
 Test results must be accompanied by a narrative report and subtest scores.
 Please note that the WASI (Wechsler Abbreviated Scale of Intelligence) or other abbreviated tests are not accepted.

 B. Achievement testing- Results from an individually administered achievement test (e.g., Woodcock-Johnson, WIAT) indicating current levels in:

 - Math (computation and math reasoning ability*)

-Contact: Dr. Nancy Winbury, Educational Diagnostic Center/PAL Admission Coordinator at 617-333-2314 or e-mail her at email@example.com with questions about diagnostic testing available through the Educational Diagnostic Center.
+Diagnostic Testing Services: Contact Linda Camp, Educational Diagnostic Center at 617-333-2036 or e-mail at email@example.com with questions about diagnostic testing services available through the Educational Diagnostic Center (EDC)

 An interview with PAL is strongly recommended and may be required in some cases.
-Please contact the PAL Learning Center by email, PAL@Curry.edu or 617-333-2250, with questions.
+Please contact the PAL Learning Center at 617-333-2250 or email PAL@Curry.edu to schedule your appointment.
 Most interviews are held Mon. - Fri. between 9 am and 3 pm.

 Group Information Sessions

-PAL will be offering Group Information Sessions throughout the academic year.
-If you would like to reserve a space in one of our upcoming sessions, please provide your name, phone, year in school, address, and date interested to: PAL@Curry.edu or call 617.333.2250.
+PAL will be offering Group Information Sessions throughout the fall.
+Please call 617-333-2250 or email PAL@Curry.edu for available dates and to reserve a space in one of our upcoming sessions.